XvisionAS/xv_xyz_grid/README.md

 # What is it ?
-This tool allows to take a XYZ file and transform it into an OBJ file.
+This tool takes a XYZ file and transform it into an OBJ file.

 # How does it works ?
 * It reads the XYZ file into a list of points